Iterative Stencil Loops: Implementation issues

 Many simulation codes may be formulated naturally as ISLs.
 Since computing time and memory consumption grow linearly with the number of array elements, parallel implementations of ISLs are of paramount importance to research.

 This is challenging since the computations are tightly coupled (because of the cell updates depending on neighboring cells) and most ISLs are memory bound (i.e. the ratio of memory accesses to calculations is high).

 Virtually all current parallel architectures have been explored for executing ISLs efficiently;

 at the moment GPGPUs have proven to be most efficient.

 Libraries

 Due to both the importance of ISLs to computer simulations and their high computational requirements, there are a number of efforts which aim at creating reusable libraries to support scientists in performing stencil-based computations.
 The libraries are mostly concerned with the parallelization, but may also tackle other challenges, such as IO, steering and checkpointing.
-They may be classified by their API.
+They may be classified by their APIs.